JL-43/python_catmon/story.md

 Or decide who has the claim to the canned tuna on the street.
 Eventually though, people who owned these cats decided that we can have them harmlessly play with each other for competition This is what's known as a catmon battle

+--- add part of the monologue where you pick your catmon

 The world of cats is vast
 And your journey finally about to start"